sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 1. Uncompress the input file, deploy/examples/input/array_input01.csv.gz.

 2. Copy the expanded file (array_input01.csv) to the directory `input/` on your persistent volume.
-You can do this with the filebrowser tool provided in this repository or with any standard Unix or Kubernetes tools.
+You can use the filebrowser tool provided in this repository or any standard Unix or Kubernetes tool to copy the file.

 3. Use the bin/mkproject script to convert the standard ESP XML project (deploy/examples/example-1.xml) into a custom resource.
 When this resource is